i Brazil's economic history

 Operation Car Wash continues to radically affect business in Brazil.
 Not only has this put a major dampener on petrochemical projects but it has also affected the economic, political and business landscape across the country.
 Nevertheless, several important infrastructure projects are expected to be launched in 2019, creating an unprecedented opportunity for infrastructure investors and international contractors.
 With the economy and federal budget in crisis, other participants in the infrastructure sector – notably pension funds and the government itself – are sitting on the sidelines and may even consider selling existing projects.
 All this has opened the door to new players.

 China takes a long view on Latin American infrastructure investment and a major wave of Chinese investment is expected in Latin America in 2019.
 Notably, China Three Gorges Corporation, the State Grid Corporation of China, the China Communications Construction Company and the State Power Investment Corporation plan to expand their acquisition of sizeable greenfield assets, develop transmission lines and invest in big infrastructure projects.

-One of the government's major strategies therefore is to focus heavily on infrastructure and to achieve this, consistent project investment is required.
+One of the government's major strategies therefore is to focus heavily on infrastructure and consistent project investment is required to achieve this.
 Yet the economy is dealing with high tax rates and high debt, de-prioritising finance for these capital-hungry projects.
 In attempt to alleviate this, the government and states are working on ways to develop a PPP model.
-Concessions are also being offered to investors or companies to finance, build and then run the infrastructure.
+Concessions are also being offered to investors and companies to finance, build and then run the infrastructure.

 The focus in the medium term is expected to be on:

-- highways – often using the PPP or concession models;
+- highways – often using the PPP or concession model;

 - air transport and airport facilities – often using the concession model;

-- railway facilities – potentially built and owned by private companies that need large-scale transportation such as iron ore or mining companies; and
+- railway facilities – potentially built and owned by private companies that need large-scale transport systems, such as iron ore or mining companies; and

 - upgrading and expansion of port facilities – often tied to rail facility developments.